robleroni/Puerro/docs/02-DOM.md

 After the HTML has been parsed, rendered and painted, the browser is usually waiting for user interactions.
 For this to work the browser uses an event-driven programming model to notify the JavaScript code about what's happening on the page.

 There are a lot of different events.
-For example, when the dom is finished with loading, clicking elements, typing on the keyboard, scrolling and many more.
+For example, when the DOM is finished with loading, clicking elements, typing on the keyboard, scrolling and many more.

-In order react to an event, `Event Handlers`are used.
+In order react to an event, `Event Handlers` are used.
 It is a function which is being called from the browser when an event occurs.

 When an event is fired, the first parameter an handler receives is an [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) object which contains useful information and methods.
 The most used are: